viccstake/simple-cicd/README.md

 ### Server/Deployment Setup

-*   Configure GitHub webhooks on specified branches to point to `automation_server.py` for automated actions.
+*   Configure GitHub webhooks on specified branches to point to `tailscale_server.py` for automated actions.
-*   Add your desired action logic for said branch/* inside webhookhandler.
+*   Add your desired action logic for said branch/* inside `webhookhandler.sh`.

+### As submodule

+*  Support for multibranch pipelines works best when this tool is included as a Git submodule (e.g., under .cicd).
+*  This prevents files not in .gitignore from spreading across your repo.
+*  Use different branches in `.cicd` submodule-repo for different configs.
+*  Example: Main branch: `frontend` points to branch `.cicd/ origin/frontend`, ensuring the CI/CD tooling matches the branch's needs.
+*  To track a specific branch of the submodule (instead of a fixed commit), configure the submodule branch in .gitmodules:
+        [submodule ".cicd"]
+        path = .cicd
+        url = git@github.com:yourorg/cicd-tool.git
+        branch = frontend
+*  It also allows your CI/CD tooling to evolve independently and be reused across multiple projects without duplication.

+### .gitignore
+Always needed in .gitignore
+    ```
+    init/*                  <- 'the user's ssh-key is stored here and `init.sh` is a one-time-use'
+    ```
+If not used as submodule you might want to add the following to your `.gitignore` file:
+    ```
+    logs/*                  <- 'depends entirely on team usage'
+    tools/webhookhandler.sh <- 'host-specific actions from webhook'
+    tailscale_server.py     <- 'unnecessary for some endpoints'
+    ```